Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Voronoi Center

 \begin{theorem} Let $p, q$ and $s$ be three sites moving linearly inside a simple polygon $P$ with $m$ vertices.
 There is a KDS that maintains the Voronoi center $c_{pqs}$ that uses $O(m)$ space and processes at most $O(m^3)$ events, each of which can be handled in $O(\log^2 m)$ time.
 Updates to the movement of $p$, $q$, and $s$, can be handled in $O(\log^2 m)$ time. \end{theorem}

 \begin{proof} Certificate failures of type (i) are handled exactly as described by Aronov \etal~\cite{agtz-vqmsp-02}.
-This takes $O(\log^2 m)$ time.
+This takes $O(\log m)$ time (by again implementing the dynamic convex hull queries using the Brodal and Jakob structure~\cite{brodal02dynam}).
 Note that changes to the shortest path maps may affect the certificates that guarantee that $c_{pqs}$ or a bisector endpoint lies in a particular SPM cell.
 In these cases we trigger a type (ii) or type (iii) certificate failure.
 At a certificate failure of type (ii) at which $c_{pqs}$ exits a shortest path map cell, we remove all certificates of type (ii) from the event queue.
 Next, for each site $p$, $q$, and $s$, we compute the new cell in the shortest path map containing $c_{pqs}$ (if $c_{pqs}$ still lies inside $P$).
 Finally, we create the appropriate new type (ii) certificates.
 Since all cells have constant complexity, the total number of certificates affected is also $O(1)$.
-Computing them can easily be done in $O(\log^2 m)$ time.
+Computing them can be done in $O(\log m)$ time, e.g. by re-querying the shortest path maps.

 Certificate failures of type (iii) where the movement of a bisector endpoint changes are handled using the same approach as in Section~\ref{sub:A_KDS_for_maintaining_the_Bisector}.
 Furthermore, at such an event we check if $c_{pqs}$ appears or disappears, that is, if the event is actually a vertex event of $c_{pqs}$.
-This can be done in $O(\log^2 m)$ time~\cite{oh_ahn2017voronoi_journal}.
+In this case, we recompute $c_{pqs}$ in $O(\log^2 m)$ time~\cite{oh_ahn2017voronoi_journal}.
 If $c_{pqs}$ disappears then we delete all type (ii) certificates.
 If $c_{pqs}$ appears then we locate the cell of $\SPM_p$, of $\SPM_q$, and of $\SPM_s$ that contains $c_{pqs}$, and insert new type (ii) certificates that certify this.
-Finding the cells and updating the certificates can be done in $O(\log^2 m)$ time.
+Finding the cells and updating the certificates can be done in $O(\log m)$ time.
 At a certificate failure of type (iii) where two bisector endpoints collide, we check if the intersection point is equidistant to all three sites, and is thus a $1,3$-expand event.
-Similarly to the approach described above, we add new type (ii) certificates in this case.
-Again this takes $O(\log^2 m)$ time.
+Similarly to the approach described above, we add new type (ii) certificates in $O(\log m)$ time in this case.

 Maintaining the extended shortest path maps requires handling $O(m)$ events~\cite{agtz-vqmsp-02}.
 Events where $c_{pqs}$ crosses a boundary of an extended SPM correspond to changes in the trajectory of $c_{pqs}$.
 By Theorem~\ref{thm:center_pqs} there are at most $O(m^3)$ such events.
 This dominates the $O(m^2)$ events that we have to handle to maintain the bisector endpoints in cyclic order around $\partial P$ (Lemmas~\ref{lem:complexity_bpq} and~\ref{lem:13collapse_upperbound_center}).